Carl J. Couch

 Couch's works on symbolic interactionism have inspired his students to publish volumes on various topics including opening, temporal structure, patient-physician relationships ...etc.
 Couch's works on laboratory research have informed research on negotiation, parent-child relationships ...etc.
 His works on information technologies have guided researchers in their studies of fan clubs, Walkman listening, eBay activities, and Usenet structures ...etc.

 Directions have been specified to apply the principles of Couch's New Iowa School of symbolic interaction to study social media, such as Second Life.
 It is noted that the ethos, methodological mission, and theoretical standpoint of the New Iowa School, provide a useful framework for studying Second Life, a three dimensional virtual world.

-The Society for the Study of Symbolic Interactionism sponsors an annual Couch-Stone meeting named in honor of Couch and another noted symbolic interactionsist, Gregory Stone.
+The Society for the Study of Symbolic Interactionism sponsors an annual Couch-Stone meeting named in honor of Couch and another noted symbolic interactionist, Gregory Stone.

 The Carl Couch Center for Social and Internet Research is a non-profit organization established to promote scholarship in sociological and communication questions.
 It grants the Carl J. Couch Internet Research Award each year.